Mid-South REACH: Cycle 3

 Eligibility:

-Open to faculty, staff, trainees, and students at universities and technical schools in the following mid-south states: Kentucky, Mississippi, Tennessee, and Virginia.
+Open to faculty, staff, trainees, and students at eligible universities and technical schools in the following mid-south states: Kentucky, Mississippi, Tennessee, and Virginia.
 Specific eligibility information by state is listed below.
 No prior experience with NIH funding is required.

 Applications must focus on the development of products/technologies that have the potential to improve patient care or enhance human health.
 There are no specific disease requirements, and all types of products (e.g., therapeutics, diagnostics, devices, tests, software) are eligible.